Building Qutrit Diagonal Gates from Phase Gadgets: The qutrit ZX-calculus

 Here the sum $x_1+\cdots+x_n = y_1+\cdots + y_m$ is taken modulo 3.
 If we put a cup on one of the wires to turn an output into an input, then this has the effect of introducing a minus sign on that variable, changing for instance $x_1+x_2 = y_1+y_2$ into $x_1+x_2-y_2 = y_1$.
 For qubits this is not a problem since $-x = x$ modulo $2$, but for qutrits this changes the map.
 We fix this by defining a new X-spider as

 We see that in this definition the inputs and outputs are treated on equal footing.
-In order to prevent confusion with earlier work, we will denote this new X-spider in pink, instead of in red.
+In order to prevent confusion with earlier work, we will denote this new X-spider in pink, instead of in red\footnote{We have checked the accessibility of this color scheme; in fact, a red-green colorblind person greatly preferred this pink to the default ZX red.}.

 Let's now give the full definition of the spiders.
 We define the Z-spider as